Medicare Enrolled

 What this data tells you about Dr. Malhotra

-Dr. Vikas Malhotra is a hematology in Spring Hill, FL, with 20 years in practice.
+Dr. Vikas Malhotra is a hematology specialist in Spring Hill, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Malhotra performed 397,025 Medicare services across 6,165 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Malhotra received a total of $58,431 from 100 pharmaceutical and/or device companies across 944 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.